DanielCohenHillel/BlackBIS/README.md

 # BlackBIS

-My solutions to the BlackBIS classroom for the army.
+My solutions to the BlackBIS google classroom.

+Hello *Gerry Hamburgery*🍔 and *Oded Paz*🌟.